Life insurance in your 50s. Is it worth buying?

-When the coverage term length ends, you can choose to renew it, but since your rates will be based on your age and health at the end of the term, the premium will cost significantly more.
+When the coverage term length ends, you can choose to renew it, but since your rates will be based on your age, the life insurance premium will cost significantly more.
 Ideally, you wouldn’t need to renew it because over the years you have created an adequate financial cushion and no longer have dependents (like young children) who rely on you to support them.

 A whole or permanent policy lasts throughout your life, and it offers a cash value component that has the potential to grow over time.
-A whole life policy costs significantly more per month — anywhere from 5 to 20 times as much as a term policy — but the coverage doesn’t end.
+A whole life policy costs significantly more per month — anywhere from 5 to 20 times as much as a term policy — but the life insurance coverage doesn’t end.
 Because of the complexity of whole policies, buyers should work with a financial professional to buy and maintain a policy.

 In your 50s, term life insurance coverage is going to be, by far, your more affordable option.
-For example, a 20-year, $250,000 Haven Term policy would start out at about $50 per month for a very healthy 52-year-old man.
+For example, a 15-year, $250,000 Haven Term policy would start out at about $54 per month for a 50-year-old man in excellent health.
 For many, that would be ample time for children to reach adulthood or a spouse to reach retirement age.

-Because premiums are more expensive in your 50s, it’s even more important to ensure you’re getting exactly the right amount of coverage.
+Because life insurance premiums are more expensive in your 50s, it’s even more important to ensure you’re getting exactly the right amount of coverage.
 Too little can leave you wishing you had purchased more.
-Too much coverage can mean you’re overpaying with money that could be better put to use in preparing for retirement or building an emergency fund.
+Too much coverage can mean you’re overpaying with money that might be better put to use in preparing for retirement or building an emergency fund.